 It’s worth noting that both Handel and his half-forgotten then-archrival Giovanni Bononcini (now remembered, if at all, for two or three ‘hit’ arias from his Opera Griselda) were shameless about plagiarizing the works of others, to the point where it’s often hard to tell whether some of their surviving compositions were actually written by them.
 This is a thing worth remembering for those who accuse Andrew Lloyd Webber of plagiarism…even if the accusations that Webber deliberately copies other people’s tunes are true (which is extremely doubtful, for reasons I’ll get to later in this volume), at least the vast majority of the material Webber is accused of “cribbing” is currently in the public domain.
 Handel and Bononcini deliberately plagiarized their own contemporaries, quite freely at that, and were not ashamed to use their wealth and fame to weasel out of the consequences (although Bononcini eventually had to flee his adopted country of England after his career went south and he could no longer use this tactic to avoid plagiarism charges).
 Handel even once replied, when called out on stealing another composer’s aria, “Yes, but it was far too good for him.”

 Of course, the most important and groundbreaking composer of the Baroque era by far was Johann Sebastian Bach.
 Since all Western music is essentially based on Bach’s innovations, he definitely contributed indirectly to every score written after him, albeit in ways that are too complicated for the scope of this book.
 You know the saying that “All Western civilization is a footnote to Plato”?
 Well, all Western music is a footnote to Bach.
 Even the greatest composers who came after him…even, God help us, Mozart, Beethoven and Wagner…still stand in the shadow of the greatest composer in all of human history, even if the full scope of Bach’s genius wasn’t really acknowledged until almost a hundred years after his death.
+Listening to his music is like looking directly into the sun…it’s a beauty so blindingly intense that you feel it might destroy you.

 While Bach he wrote no Operas per se, he did compose two magnificent Oratorios, The Passion of St. Matthew and The Passion of St. John.
 Both showcase the perfect order and balance and almost blinding beauty found in virtually all of Bach’s compositions, but their ambition lifts them among his most acclaimed works.
 Indeed, the more famous of the two, the St. Matthew’s Passion, was one of the works most instrumental in Felix Mendelssohn’s efforts to exalt Bach from being seen as just another Classical composer to being enshrined as the Almighty God of Western Music.